 Being HIPAA compliant has several advantages for healthcare organizations as well as patients.
 The U.S. Department of Health and Human Services (HHS) advised that HIPAA compliance is crucial as more healthcare providers and entities dealing with PHI move towards computerized operations, including Computerized Physician Order Entry (CPOE) system, Electronic Health Records (EHR), pharmacy, and even laboratory systems.
 While electrical processes increase efficiency, it also increases the risks to the security of healthcare data.
 Following the HIPAA Rules will ensure that organizations put in place appropriate safeguards to protect patients’ healthcare data.
 At the same time, it will allow organizations to adopt new technologies to improve quality as well as the efficiency of patient care.

 Arguably, the greatest benefit of HIPAA compliance is for patients.
 A patients’ PHI is rich in information and highly desired by criminals and cyber attackers.
-Now and then we hear news of healthcare data breaches which ultimately lead to medical identity thefts.
+Now and then we hear news of healthcare data breaches that ultimately lead to medical identity thefts.
 While preventing medical identity theft has become a whole lot easier, preventing healthcare data breaches should come first.
 By implementing proper safeguard measures healthcare providers, health plans, healthcare clearinghouses, and business associates of HIPAA-covered entities can ensure that a patient’s sensitive personal and health information is well protected.

 Manage all the required tasks with HIPAAReady